zeinabtakesh/Keep-NI-by-AI/README.md

 ---

 *Important Note (2)*:
-Our Image Captioning website is dockarized for sure!
+Our Image Captioning website is dockerized for sure!
 ---